Retirement Accounts

 How do withdrawals work for each plan?

-401(k) withdrawals are taxable as ordinary income, and early withdrawals before age 59½ may incur a 10% penalty.
-Roth IRA contributions can be withdrawn tax and penalty-free at any time, but earnings withdrawals are tax-free only if the account is at least five years old and the withdrawal is made after age 59½ or for another qualifying reason.
+401(k) withdrawals are taxed as ordinary income, and early withdrawals before age 59½ may incur a 10% penalty.
+Roth IRA contributions can be withdrawn tax- and penalty-free at any time.
+Earnings are tax-free if the account is at least five years old and you’re 59½ or older (or meet another qualifying condition).

 What about employer matching contributions?